 3.3.2. µXRF Results (Interlaboratory Exercise 2)

 For the µXRF comparisons using a range overlap and/or ±3s match criterion, four of five labs correctly associated all K1 inner/outer and Q1 pairs.
 The remaining lab excluded all three K1/Q1 pairs, resulting in a false exclusion rate of 16.7 %.
 These false exclusions may have partly been the result of the small standard deviations in the K measurements for some element ratios.
 The two K1 inner/Q1 pairs were excluded based on the following ratios: Ca/K (1.43 % RSD), Ca/Fe (0.31 % RSD), and/or Fe/Zr (5.21 % RSD).
 The K1 outer/Q1 pair was excluded on the basis of Ca/Mg (0.62 % RSD), Ca/Fe (0.26 % RSD), and Fe/Zr (2.61 % RSD).
 If a minimum 3 % RSD is applied to each element ratio used for the pairwise comparisons, the ratios Ca/K, Ca/Mg, and Ca/Fe no longer result in a false exclusion.
 However, Fe/Zr still results in a false exclusion for two of the three Q1 fragments.
-Considering the fact that all other labs correctly associated K1 inner/outer and Q1, it is possible that the one lab that incorrectly excluded these samples did not follow the proper protocol as recommended in ASTM E2926.
+It is worth noting that this lab was the only lab that used a Mo X-ray tube for their analyses, and the Mo X-ray lines interfere with the Zr X-ray lines.
+Thus, it is possible that the differences in instrumental configuration or relative location of the sample during measurement produced these differing results.
 All five labs correctly excluded all K/Q pairs that originated from different sources, resulting in no false inclusions.

-In an effort to improve the interpretation of forensic evidence, the potential for combining XRF element ratio databases was explored.
+In an effort to improve the interpretation of forensic evidence, the potential for developing a shared glass database using data (XRF element ratios) collected by different laboratories was explored.
 The six element ratios recommended in ASTM E2926 were used to compare the same sample across five participating laboratories; that is, K1 inner was compared to K1 inner between labs, K1 outer to K1 outer, Q1 to Q1, and Q2 to Q2.
 One of the six labs was excluded for the between-lab comparisons because that lab did not provide SRM 1831 data (SRM 1831 was used for normalization, discussed below).
 Using the ASTM ±3s match criterion, 99.6 % of the pairwise comparisons between labs were falsely excluded.
 The large differences in element ratios between labs are partly due to different instrumental geometries and detector efficiencies.
 Trejos et al. suggested normalizing the element ratios to a standard reference material (SRM 1831) so that the between-lab ratios would be more comparable [13].
 A similar approach was implemented in this study (Equation 1).